ABOUT NOFAR

 Her recent engagements include performances at Volksoper Wien, Gärtnerplatztheater, Teatro Comunale di Bologna, Israeli Opera, Koerner Hall, Canadian Opera Company, CBC (Canadian Broadcasting Corporation), the Eilat Chamber Music Festival, the Abu-Gosh Music Festival, the 21C New Music Festival, the Toronto Jewish Music Festival, and the Spazio Musica Festival.

-Nofar created the Musical Solidarity Project, in collaboration with the Italian National Broadcast Company, RAI, involving 500 musicians from 65 countries and 55 cultural institutions worldwide as a musical response to the global Covid-19 pandemic.
+Nofar is the creator of the Musical Solidarity Project, in collaboration with the Italian National Broadcast Company, RAI, involving 500 musicians from 65 countries and 55 cultural institutions worldwide as a musical response to the global Covid-19 pandemic.

 She performed with Calgary Opera, the Richmond Symphony Orchestra, the Jerusalem Symphony Orchestra, the Haifa Symphony Orchestra, the Ra’anana Symphonette Orchestra, the Israel Symphony Rishon-LeZion Orchestra, the Toronto Academy Chamber Orchestra, the Glenn Gould New Music Ensemble and more.